Password Policy Best Practices for Strong Security in AD

 NIST password guidelines

-The National Institute of Standards and Technology (NIST) offers Digital Identity Guidelines for a sound password policy, including the following recommendations:
+The National Institute of Standards and Technology (NIST) offers Digital Identity Guidelines for a sound password policy, including the following:

 Many organizations require passwords to include a variety of symbols, such as at least one number, both uppercase and lowercase letters, and one or more special characters.
-However, the benefit of these rules is not nearly as significant as expected, and they make passwords much harder for users to remember and type.
+However, such rules make passwords much harder for users to remember and type, which can lead to poor security practices like writing passwords down and to increased helpdesk calls for password resets.

 It’s wise to use discourage or prohibit the following passwords:

-- A string of characters appearing sequentially on the keyboard, like “@#$%^&”
+- A string of characters in the order in which they appear on the keyboard, like “@#$%^&”

 - Words that can be found in a dictionary